RodrigoMenegat/gardening/index.md

 I don't remember much about the plot, but I recall that two lovers met repeatedly, but they didn't share a language both were proficient in.
 Suddenly, one of them realizes how the other (an immigrant) is struggling to conceive complex ideas and convey his feelings.
 She used to think that this migrant was stupid, but no – he was simply a prisioner of his lack of vocabulary.

 This idea of looking stupid for not having access to the right words left a mark on me, and it still makes me anxious.
 I've been traveling a lot lately, and working remotely in at least three different langauges...
 And  I don't speak the language of my main employer!

 I often feel stupid because of this.
 Maybe, though, I'm not stupid as Hugo Mãe thought.
 Maybe I'm smart like Murakami was.

+<hr></hr>

+# On reading multiple books at the same time

+In this year of 2024, I've been reading a lot, and buying lots of books.
+I've always bought lots of books, to be honest, but reading them was not my <i>forte</i>.
+Well, this changed: now I buy books and I also read them, miraculously.

+One of the reasons is that I changed the way I read.
+Before, I used to read a single book at a time.
+And since I don't like giving up on books, this meant that I often crawled through long, dense readings – which, in turn, bored me and made me struggle even more.

+The fix was to read many books at a time.
+This way, when I get stuck on something, I can cycle to the other readings that are in my current rotation, and come back to it refreshed a couple days later.

+This approach also made less hesitant to commit to long reads which would otherwise block any other author that might pick my interest in the meantime.

+It was thanks to this switching that I was able to finish <a href="https://www.goodreads.com/book/show/11241833-o-senhor-embaixador" class="external" target="_blank">"O Senhor Embaixador",</a> by Erico Verissimo.
+It started terribly slow, but the plot picked up in the end and it's now one of my favourite reads of the year.

+I'm using the same strategy to try and finish <a href="https://www.goodreads.com/book/show/54303228-the-border" class="external" target="_blank">"A Fronteira – Uma viagem em torno da Rússia"</a>, by Erika Fatland, a goal which elluded me since mid-2023.

+Some people ask me if I don't confuse the plots and arguments, but there's a secret to it: the books have to be significantly diverse.

+My usual trick is to have three styles lined up at all times: narrative fiction, narrative non-fiction and something theorical or analytical.
+I'm slowly adding a fourth kind to the line-up – photography books.

+For example, at the time I originally wrote this, I'm juggling between the Fatland book I just mentioned, the <a href="#on-language" class="internal">Haruki Murakami book</a> that pushed me to start this garden, a <a href="https://www.magnumphotos.com/theory-and-practice/magnum-streetwise-street-photography/" class="external" target="_blank">street photography collection,</a> and <a href="https://www.ubueditora.com.br/na%C3%A7%C3%A3o-das-plantas.html" class="external" target="_blank">a book about guess what... plants.</a>

+The major drawback is that I can no longer pack light for any kind of travel, as I rediscovered my taste for beautiful editions and no longer have the same pleasure reading on a Kindle or a similar device.

 <script>
     // JavaScript to find the last <h1> and set a class